Homelessness Response Plan

 Add More Safe Parking Locations

-A second Safe parking Zone was approved in the 2023-24 City budget.
+A second Safe Parking Zone was approved in the 2023-24 City budget.
 The City is working to locate more properties or partner with other entities to provide additional 24/7 Safe Parking sites for residents living in cars or RVs.

 Get Involved